Portrait of Erna Schilling: History and description

 After moving from Dresden to Berlin in October 1911, Kirchner met the dancer Erna Schilling and her sister Gerda in a Berlin nightclub.
-He became her friend and she went to be his model.
-It was a relationship of equals that lasted until Kirchner committed suicide in 1938 in Davos, Switzerland.
+He became her friend and she became his model.
+It was a relationship of equals that lasted until Kirchner's suicide in 1938 in Davos, Switzerland.
 In 1913, Erna felt ill and had a melancholy, irritable mood, which Kirchner depicted artistically in this portrait.

 For Kirchner, the condition of an indisposed but elegantly dressed city dweller was an inspiring motif, as it gave him the opportunity to try out a new kind of brushstroke in his painting, one that was pointed, angular and nervous in its style, reflecting the situation of the tense city.
 Erna's elegant clothing, her skeptical facial expression and the associated subtle color, stand in contrast with the brightly colored background.

-The painting marks the beginning of a new artistic phase for Kirchner, since it shows for the first time, the mature style of his later big city depictions.
+The painting marks the beginning of a new artistic phase for Kirchner, since it shows for the first time the mature style of his later big-city depictions.

 Erna and her sister Gerda Schilling were also models for his Berlin main work Potsdamer Platz from 1914.